Amber Wendland AICP

 While she enjoys working on a wide variety of project types, Amber has a particular passion for creating thoughtful and sensitive planning and design solutions for communities in need.
 By sharing her knowledge, she works to elevate client and community voices in crafting the future of their neighborhoods.
 Amber is particularly proud of her work designing revitalization plans for East Baltimore and the Harlem Park neighborhood, some of the most historically disinvested neighborhoods in Baltimore.
 Her engagement and master planning efforts in Baltimore and Washington, D.C. have been awarded the Greater Baltimore Committee’s Mayors Business Recognition Award and the American Planning Association National Capital Area Chapter’s Award for Outstanding Regional or Comprehensive Plan.

 Amber leads the firm’s People and Culture committee and is passionate about promoting gender and racial equity in the field of architecture.
-Outside the firm, she serves on the board of the Neighborhood Design Center, as a member of the Greater Baltimore Committee Economic Development Committee, and as a mentor with the Baltimore Design School.
+Outside the firm, she serves on the board of the Neighborhood Design Center, the board of the Baltimore Tree Trust, as a member of the Greater Baltimore Committee Economic Development Committee, and as a mentor with the Baltimore Design School.
 In 2021, Amber was included on the Daily Record’s list of “Maryland’s Top Women” for her professional achievements, community leadership, and service to others.